BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 Consider the example of a corporate AI chatbot which allows employees to ask questions about corporate data like company rules, forms, best practices, colleagues, customers, and products.
 See Fig. 4.2 for an application architecture based on the AI reference architecture.

+{width=80%}
 ![Fig. 4.2: Example corporate AI chatbot](images/Corporate_AI_chatbot.png)

 The interaction component is a simple text-based graphical user interface (GUI) similar to ChatGPT, based on some HTML/CSS/JS framework.
-The AI agent is implemented with LangChain and follows the RAG (Retrieval-Augmented Generation) architectural pattern (for details see Chapter NLP).
-Company data and documents are extracted from the corporate Intranet, databases and applications using ETL and are indexed in a vectorstore (Qdrant).
+The AI agent is implemented with LangChain and follows the RAG (Retrieval-Augmented Generation) architectural pattern (for details see Chapter 6).
+Company data and documents are extracted from the corporate intranet, databases and applications using ETL and are indexed in a vectorstore (Qdrant).
 An LLM like LLama is loaded via Ollama and integrated in LangChain.